bgerber123/multi.state.diel.occupancy.model/README.md

 # A repository for:

-### River, K, Fidino, M, Farris, ZJ, Murphy, A, Magle, SB, and Gerber, BD.
+### Rivera, K, Fidino, M, Farris, ZJ, Murphy, A, Magle, SB, and Gerber, BD.
 Rethinking habitat occupancy modeling and the role of diel activity in an anthropogenic world.
-In Review.

 ---

 ## Links to different parts of the readme file